 - £316,000 or less on the balance sheet

 If your company is classified as micro-entity, you can prepare simpler statutory accounts and send your balance sheet to Companies House with less information.
 The exemptions which apply to small companies also apply to micro-entities.

 Companies House considers a company to be dormant if it hasn’t had any ‘significant’ transactions over the last financial year.
 Significant transactions are financial transactions that usually need to be reported; this doesn’t include any fees paid to Companies House, penalties for filing accounts late, money paid for shares.

 If your business is considered dormant and ‘small’, you do not need to be audited or submit an auditor’s report.

 Creating financial statements is a key part of running a business.
-With FZCO & CO accounting and invoicing software you can get an instant overview of your company’s financial health with automatic VAT Reports, balance sheets and profit and loss statements.
+With FZCO Accountants accounting and invoicing software you can get an instant overview of your company’s financial health with automatic VAT Reports, balance sheets and profit and loss statements.